bit101/artfromcodesite/content/posts/20240615/river.md

 tags: ["wire"]
 ---

-{{< cdnvideo "20240615/20240615.mp4" "varios 3d shape bob and float towards the viewer, in what seems to be a white liquid" "controls" >}}
+{{< cdnvideo "20240615/20240615.mp4" "varios 3d shape bob and float towards the viewer, in what seems to be a white liquid" >}}